wmadzha/Penelope_Pie/PenelopePie.Model/GrpcDTO/GrpcReadme.txt

-﻿Need To Define GRPC Proto For using GRaPC If Wanted To Replace Web.API
+﻿Need To Define GRPC Proto For using GRPC If Wanted To Replace Web.API